Dates: Oct 17-27, 2019 (see full schedule below)

 *A brief post-show discussion will follow the performance.

 motherlanded premiered at Pangea World Theater in May 2016 as part of their Lake Street Arts!
-Emerging Artist Showcase.
-Julia is honored to be remounting her show as a part of Dreamland Arts’ Theaterwalla program, a pilot program that supports the art of solo theater by writer/performers who create their own work.
+Emerging Artist Showcase, with the support of Director/Dramaturg Sun Mee Chomet and Mentor/Advisor Harry Waters Jr. Julia is honored to be remounting her show as a part of Dreamland Arts’ Theaterwalla program, a pilot program that supports the art of solo theater by writer/performers who create their own work.